marceldigital/Umbraco-Forms-Bootstrap-4-Theme/README.md

 If you are using NuGet for all your dependencies, Bootstrap 4 is also avaliable as a package to install in your project.
 See the appendix for details.

 *Note:* If you are planning on using client side validation (unobtrusive validation) you must use the latest jQuery validate and unobtrusive javascript libraries.
-The libraries which are a part of the [Umbraco Forms tutorial](https://our.umbraco.com/documentation/Add-ons/UmbracoForms/Developer/Prepping-Frontend/) will not work with version 3.X.X of jQuery due to some methods being depricated and removed.
+The libraries which are a part of the [Umbraco Forms tutorial](https://our.umbraco.com/documentation/Add-ons/UmbracoForms/Developer/Prepping-Frontend/) will not work with version 3.X.X of jQuery due to some methods being deprecated and removed.
 Instead use the latest from the [Microsoft CDN](https://docs.microsoft.com/en-us/aspnet/ajax/cdn/overview).

 ```javascript